kari983/MS_data_analyses/README.md

 Metadata for the MS Analyses

-This is the dataset and code for the MS titled: "Insects and non-woody plants slow down tropical forest succession: a community-wide experiment in Papua New Guinea".
+This is the dataset and R codes for the MS titled: "Insects and non-woody plants slow down tropical forest succession: a community-wide experiment in Papua New Guinea".
+Kari Sogera Iamba, Piotr Szefer, Kenneth Molem, Austin Sau, Gibson Maiah, Vojtech Novotny

 (A).
 Datasets